The general government transactions information system (SIOPE)

 Vai alla versione italiana Site Search

-The system serves three purposes:
+The system serves the following purposes:

 3. fostering coordination between central and local public finances.